partlycrazy/govtech-ukhackathon/_year_2021/01-about.md

 Teams should submit their prototypes by Sunday 27th June, and shortlisted teams will present the following weekend (Sunday 4th July).

-Based on popular request, participants are also able to join a series of workshops, including practical sessions showcasing applications of data science and cybersecurity
+Based on popular request, participants are also able to join a series of workshops, including practical sessions showcasing applications of data science and cybersecurity.

 #### **Challenge statements**
 The challenge statements will be released at the opening session on Friday 25th June 2021.
 Teams will receive a link to the session on successful registration for CodeFiesta.